Healthy Homes Assessment Fairfield

 Insulation Fairfield

-The "R" signifies thermal resistance and is a gauge of how well the insulation is able to resist heat flow.
-The more R-value is higher, the higher the quality of insulation.
+The "R" stands for thermal resistance, and is a gauge of how well the insulation withstands heat flow.
+The more high the R-value, more efficient the insulation.

 Fairfield Moisture Ingress & Drainage

-Making sure your rental property is protected from water damage isn’t only about the inside but you must ensure there is somewhere for surface and ground water to go, and to prevent it from getting inside.
-When it concerns damp and moisture it’s typically the concerns you don’t notice that can become a big problem and end up causing the property to suffer and affecting the tenant’s health.
+Keeping your rental property safe from water damage isn’t only about what’s inside the building It’s about having to make sure there is somewhere for surface and ground water to go and to prevent it from getting into the building.
+When it is about damp and water, it is often what you don’t see that could be a huge problem and cause the property to suffer and affecting the tenant’s well-being.

-Rental properties need to be equipped with effective drainage to get rid of floodwaters, surface water, and groundwater, with an appropriate outfall or runoff.
-Making sure the water is able to go, and also that it can’t linger underneath the buildings is a vital aspect of keeping your property dry.
+Properties that are rented must be equipped with efficient drainage to get rid of rainwater, storm water and ground water, including the proper outfall or runoff.
+Making sure that the water has a proper place to go and that it isn’t allowed to remain beneath structures is a crucial aspect of keeping your property dry.

-The ground-moisture barrier typically made of polythene and is laid on top of the ground, to block any moisture in the ground from rising into the property.
-It also helps to prevent any damage to your underfloor insulation.
+A ground moisture barrier is generally an insulating sheet of polythene laid over the ground to prevent any moisture that is present in the ground from rising into the structure.
+It also helps to prevent moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection